-How to Become a REALTOR® In 2024
+How to Become a REALTOR® In 2025

 What's the Difference Between a Real Estate Agent and a REALTOR®?

-The terms "real estate agent" and "REALTOR®" are often used interchangeably.
+The real estate terms "real estate agent" and "REALTOR®" are often used interchangeably.
 However, they are not the same thing.
 If you're interested in entering the real estate profession, it's an important distinction to understand.

 Real Estate Agent